-- A copy of the withdrawal form, complete with instructors' signatures and indicating the last date of attendance, is received in the Financial Aid Office.
-The latest date of attendance in the classes in which the student was enrolled will be used as the withdrawal date. - The Financial Aid Office determines the amount of TIV aid originally awarded and whether it is "disbursed" or "could have been disbursed." - The Business Office provides the student's original tuition and fee and bookstore charges. - An R2T4 worksheet is completed using the above data.
-The calendar for the payment period will have previously been entered and saved. - The Financial Aid Office will post the recalculated amount of aid for which the student is eligible (as per the results of the R2T4 worksheet) to his/her account. - A copy of the worksheet is maintained in the Financial Aid Office and electronically scanned and made part of the student's record after the end of the semester. - A second copy of the worksheet is forwarded to the Business Office for the purposes of checking the accuracy of data entry and for student billing purposes. - Westcliff will return funds to the federal programs on the student's behalf and will bill the student. - In the instances in which a student owes a federal grant repayment in addition to what Westcliff has returned to the federal programs, the student is notified in writing and the amount is reported by the Financial Aid Office as an overpayment.

-- The student is responsible for all Westcliff charges and federal overpayments resulting from an R2T4 calculation. - Withdrawal from a Credit Hour Program - Instructors provide the student's last date of attendance, the number of days completed as of the last date of attendance, and the number of days expected to have been completed as of the last date of attendance.
-These data elements are used by the Financial Aid Office in completing the R2T4 worksheet.
+- 1. A copy of the withdrawal form, complete with instructors' signatures and indicating the last date of attendance, is received in the Office of Financial Aid.
+The latest date of attendance in the classes in which the student was enrolled will be used as the withdrawal date. - 2.
+The Office of Financial Aid determines the amount of Title IV aid originally awarded and whether it is "disbursed" or "could have been disbursed." - 3.
+The Billing Department provides the student's original tuition and fee and bookstore charges. - 4.
+An R2T4 worksheet is completed using the above data.
+The calendar for the payment period will have previously been entered and saved. - 5.
+The Office of Financial Aid will post the recalculated amount of aid for which the student is eligible (as per the results of the R2T4 worksheet) to his/her account. - 6.
+A copy of the worksheet is maintained in the Office of Financial Aid and electronically scanned and made part of the student's record after the end of the term. - 7.
+A second copy of the worksheet is forwarded to the Business Office for the purposes of checking the accuracy of data entry and for student billing purposes. - 8.
+Westcliff will return funds to the federal programs on the student's behalf and will bill the student. - 9.
+In the instances in which a student owes a federal grant repayment in addition to what Westcliff has returned to the federal programs, the student is notified in writing and the amount is reported by the Office of Financial Aid as an overpayment. - 10.
+The student is responsible for all Westcliff charges and federal overpayments resulting from an R2T4 calculation. - 11.
+Withdrawal from a Credit Hour Program - 12.
+Instructors provide the student's last date of attendance, the number of days completed as of the last date of attendance, and the number of days expected to have been completed as of the last date of attendance.
+These data elements are used by the Office of Financial Aid in completing the R2T4 worksheet.